sauerbraten/chef/README.md

 A configurable Sauerbraten spy bot written in Go.

 Chef collects all name-IP combinations it finds on servers and stores them in an SQLite database.
-You can access this data via a web interface or an IRC bot.
+You can access this data via a web interface and JSON API.

 > *With great power comes great responsibility.*